datownia/datowniasdk/README.md

 The repository contains the datownia SDK and code samples showing how to use datownia directly without the SDK.

+The following documentation is for general use of datownia apis rather than using the SDKs.
+SDK documentation will be found in the relevant SDK folder.

+##API Usage Quickstart

+TODO CURL examples here

 ##API Information Guide

-This section contains information for using the API’s that API Maker generates from the source files uploaded by the Publishers (data owners)
+This section contains more detailed information for using the API’s that API Maker generates from the source files uploaded by the Publishers (data owners)

 ### 1. Overview